fly2tortoise/SCGAN/README.md

 </code></pre>

 ### 1.3 Dataset Preparation (CIFAR-10 and STL-10)
-In CAGAN, we use the CIFAR-10 and STL-10 datasets for evaluation.
+In SCGAN, we use the CIFAR-10 and STL-10 datasets for evaluation.
 The default datasets are stored in ./datasets/cifar10 and ./datasets/stl10.
 Readers can download them manually or use the data code to download them automatically.

 ### 1.4 Preparing the fid_stat and tmp Folders